Plantar Fasciitis Kit Sale

 The key is to look for an orthotic that does more than just cushion your foot.
 You need a design that actively corrects alignment and redistributes pressure away from the sensitive metatarsal area.
 This involves a combination of strategic support, high-quality materials, and a shape that works with your entire foot, not just the sore spot.
 Think of it as building a new foundation inside your shoe—one that’s engineered for comfort and stability.
 We’ll walk through the four most important features to look for: a metatarsal pad, proper arch support, advanced cushioning, and a full-length design.

-Metatarsal Pads to Redistribute Pressure
+How Metatarsal Pads Relieve Pressure

 The most critical feature in an orthotic for metatarsalgia is a metatarsal pad.
 This isn’t just a random bump in the insole; it’s a strategically placed dome that sits just behind the ball of your foot.
 Its job is to gently lift and spread the metatarsal bones.
 This small adjustment makes a huge difference by redistributing pressure away from the overworked area and across the entire forefoot.